Lifemap.layer_lines

 opacity float Line opacity as a floating number between 0 and 1, by default 0.8 0.8

-popup bool If True, display informations in a popup when a point is clicked, by default False True
+popup bool If True, display informations in a popup when a point is clicked, by default True True

 Returns